 - The Haunt of Edgemont – A first-rate haunted house at a family’s house at 3414 Emerald Drive in North Vancouver.
 Also right near Edgemont Village, the place features movie-set-quality Halloween scenes in the garden, a couple of sheds, their basement and front yard.
 Admission is free, but donations for the BC Professional Firefighters Burn Fund are appreciated.
 In 2018 it’s open to the public between Friday October 12th and Halloween night from 6:30 to 9:30 pm on weekday evenings and from noon until 9:30 pm on Saturdays and Sundays.

 Surrey Haunted Attractions

 - Halloween Pumpkin Express – Child-friendly miniature train rides at Bear Creek Park in Surrey from 10 am until 4:30 pm for the last three or so weeks of October.
 Cost is around $11.
 The Haunted Forest Scream Train is at the same place, costs about $2 more, runs from 6:30 to 10 pm and includes really frightening stuff.
 If you like scary haunted houses, you’ll love the Scream Train!

 Vancouver Haunted Attractions

 - Stanley Park Ghost Train – family-friendly miniature train rides daily during the last half or so of October.
 It’s not a haunted house, but it is haunted and good for children.

 - Fright Nights – Multiple haunted house attractions and over 15 rides at the PNE’s Playland at 2901 East Hastings Street.
-Tickets range from about $25 to $45 for general admission at the gate depending on the date, or slightly cheaper if purchased online or at 7-11 stores.
+Tickets range from about $25 to $45 or more for general admission at the gate depending on the date, or slightly cheaper if purchased online or at 7-11 stores.
 Admission with Rapid Pass costs between about $65 and $105 or so at the gate and gives you priority access in the lineups.
 Open the last three weeks of October most days except Mondays from 7 pm until 11 pm on the first weekend and 7 pm until midnight or later the rest of the month.
 For a description of each of Playland’s 8 different haunted houses, click Fright Nights Haunted Houses Reviews.